sunsuk7tp/MyCassandra/README.md

 This means that you can select the Storage Engine for according to the I/O pattern of applications and the persistence.

 # Release Note
+- [2011.06.??]
+MyCassandra-0.2.1
+    - It will support the following functions:
+        - secondary index
+        - select a storage engine by a keyspace
 - [2011.06.10] MyCassandra-0.2.0
     - It is based on Cassandra-0.7.5.
+    - It supports the following functions:
+        - the basic CRUD method for MySQL, Redis and MongoDB
+        - range query for only MySQL
+        - dynamic add or update keyspace/columnfamily
 - [2011.06.10] MyCassandra-0.1.0
     - It is based on Cassanadra-0.6.2.
+    - It is a experimental version.
 # Use example of MyCassandra

 - decentralized any NoSQL cluster (MySQL, Redis, MongoDB, ...)